nguyendhst/smart-locker-backend/README.md

 ### Development
--   Create a new branch for your feature
+-   Create a new fork and work on your own changes

 -   Create an issue for any feature you want to work on